wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

     methods:
       Create:
         isCreationCommand: true
-        parameters:
+        # parameters:
         event:
           name: SkillProcessCreated
 ```

-In Infinite Seas, players can engage in various skill production activities, such as farming, woodcutting, mining, and crafting.
-However, the number of production processes a player can execute simultaneously is not unlimited; for example, a player can execute at most two farming processes, one woodcutting process, one mining process, and one crafting process at the same time.
-The `SkillProcess` entity is used to manage these processes.
+In Infinite Seas, players can participate in various skill-based activities like farming, woodcutting, mining, and crafting.
+However, the number of concurrent production processes is limited.
+For instance, a player can manage up to two farming processes, one woodcutting process, one mining process, and one crafting process simultaneously.
+The `SkillProcess` entity is designed to manage these activities.

-You can see that the "domain ID" of `SkillProcess` is a value object we defined named `SkillProcessId`, which consists of three parts:
+The "domain ID" of `SkillProcess` is a value object called `SkillProcessId`, comprising three components:

-1. `SkillType`: The type of skill, such as farming, woodcutting, mining, crafting, etc.
+1. `SkillType`: The type of skill, such as farming or crafting.
 2. `PlayerId`: The ID of the player executing the process.
-3. `SequenceNumber`: The sequence number of the process.
-For example, the first farming process of a player has a `SequenceNumber` of `0`, the second is `1`.
-The maximum value this sequence number can take may increase as the player's level increases.
+3. `SequenceNumber`: The sequence number of the process, starting at `0` for the first process and increasing with the player's level.

-Unlike the `Article` entity in the blog example above, the `id` property of the `SkillProcess` entity does not include `generator` information.
-This means that when creating this entity, the ID needs to be provided by the frontend.
+Unlike the `Article` entity in the previous example, the `SkillProcess` entity's `id` property lacks `generator` information, meaning the ID must be provided by the frontend during creation.

-We also defined a value object `ItemIdQuantityPair`, which contains two properties: `ItemId` and `Quantity`.
-In the game's model, many places (object properties, method parameters) require the combination of "item ID and quantity."
-We can directly use the `ItemIdQuantityPair` type in these places, making the model expression more concise and clear.
+We also defined a value object `ItemIdQuantityPair`, which includes `ItemId` and `Quantity`.
+This type is used throughout the game's model to represent item ID and quantity combinations, simplifying the model's expression.

-This time, we did not use the `CRUD_IT` preprocessor to automatically add CRUD (Create/Update/Delete) methods to the `SkillProcess` entity; instead, we defined a `Create` method and declared this method as a "creation command" (`isCreationCommand: true`).
+For the `SkillProcess` entity, we opted not to use the `CRUD_IT` preprocessor to automatically add CRUD methods.
+Instead, we defined a `Create` method, marked as a "creation command" (`isCreationCommand: true`).
-When calling this method, the frontend needs to provide the value of the entity's ID (`SkillProcessId`), which does not need to be explicitly specified through `parameters`.
-The other information required to create a `SkillProcess` instance is determined by the backend (contract) and does not need to be specified by the frontend.
-Therefore, we did not explicitly define any parameters for the `Create` method here.
+The frontend provides the entity's ID (`SkillProcessId`), while the backend determines other necessary information, eliminating the need for explicit parameters in the `Create` method.

-The explanation for other parts of the model has already been included in the YAML comments above, so we won't repeat it here.
+Further explanations of the model are included in the YAML comments above.

-Do you feel that this model is much more complex than the previous ones?
-Are you excited (or perhaps skeptical) about how AI will perform this time?
+Does this model seem more complex than the previous ones?
+Are you curious about how AI will handle it?

-Open the file `SkillProcessCreateLogic.sol` using Cursor.
-Before AI works its magic, the file might look like [this](https://gist.github.com/wubuku/ac4f965f5c467190e89cf2128fe0ef7e) now.
-You should see that the tool has generated a lot of comments in the file, which you might find a bit excessive.
-However, our main goal is to allow AI (and of course, you) to refer to these comments to complete the business logic code.
+Open the `SkillProcessCreateLogic.sol` file using Cursor.
+Before AI steps in, the file might look like [this](https://gist.github.com/wubuku/ac4f965f5c467190e89cf2128fe0ef7e).

-I used the following prompt to guide AI in completing the code:
+The tool generates numerous comments, which might seem excessive, but they are intended to guide AI (and you) in completing the business logic code.

+I used this prompt to guide AI:

 > Read the comments of the current file, and the file I referenced @SkillType.sol, and complete the functions.

-The files to reference (such as `SkillType.sol` in the prompt above) are actually hinted at in the comments of the code we generated.
+The necessary files, like `SkillType.sol`, are hinted at in the generated code's comments.

-This time, the code AI completed for me looks like [this](https://gist.github.com/wubuku/f1b71f20d448edb2e10f53232fa7cb10).
-It passed compilation on the first try, with no obvious logical issues.
+The AI-generated code looked like [this](https://gist.github.com/wubuku/f1b71f20d448edb2e10f53232fa7cb10) and compiled successfully on the first try, with no apparent logical issues.
 Surprised?
 Unexpected? 😄

+> **Hint**
+>
+> The comments might mention some files that are not used, or omit some that should be used.
+> However, generally speaking,
+> developers should be able to judge which files are needed to implement the current business logic.
+> DDD advocates for the entire development team to maintain the same domain model.
+> If the team follows this best practice, developers can provide better guidance to AI.

 ### More Examples